AlcidesTheGurj/StudentShop/README.md

 Completed:
--index/home page
+<br>-index/home page
--Products page includes all products
+<br>-Products page includes all products
--Read more functionality utilising session storage -All pages responsive
+<br>-Read more functionality utilising session storage
+-All pages responsive

 To do: